-What does the new tax cut mean for you?
-Use our tool below to see how you and your family will fare under the House plan to eliminate income tax.
+What would income tax elimination mean for you?
+Use our tool below to see how you and your family would fare under the House plan to eliminate income tax.
 Also see how much worse off you might be under the Senate plan.

 *For best results, please view on a desktop computer

-Effective Jan.
+- Effective Jan.
 1, 2023, increase the combined total of the personal exemption and the standard deduction from the current $8,300 to $40,000 for individuals, and for married couples from $16,600 to $80,000.
 After 2023, these amounts would potentially increase annually, based on the growth in government revenue, until all income is exempt from state income tax.
-(New plan: $25,000 for individuals, $50,000 for married couples)

-Increase the general sales tax and use tax rates from 7.0% to 8.5% effective July 1 of this year.
-(New plan: no increase in sales or use tax)
+- Increase the general sales tax and use tax rates from 7.0% to 8.5% effective July 1 of this year.

-Reduce the sales tax rate on groceries (non-prepared food) from 7.0% to 5.5% effective July 1 of this year; then reduce it by a quarter-of-one-percent each July 1 for the next six years, to the final rate of 4%.
-(New plan: Reduce tax on groceries by ¼ of one percent each year for 12 years, still resulting in final rate of 4%.)
+- Reduce the sales tax rate on groceries (non-prepared food) from 7.0% to 5.5% effective July 1 of this year; then reduce it by a quarter-of-one-percent each July 1 for the next six years, to the final rate of 4%.
 Because cities receive from the state a portion of the sales tax derived from sales in their cities, the state would reimburse cities for the reduction in revenue from the decrease in the grocery tax.

-Cut the “cost of a car tag” (which is really the cost of ad valorem tax on automobiles) by 50% to the taxpayer.
+- Cut the “cost of a car tag” (which is really the cost of ad valorem tax on automobiles) by 50% to the taxpayer.
 However, because that tax is a local tax, the state would reimburse local governments to make up their lost revenue from this mandated cut in ad valorem taxes.
 This would be funded by a third (a half-percent) of the 1.5% increase in the general sales tax.
-(New plan: Since this would have been paid for with part of the sales tax increase, and since the sales tax increase has been deleted, this cut in the “cost of a car tag” has also been deleted.)

-Cut sales tax on groceries from current 7% to 5% immediately (no phase in) (New plan: same)
+- Cut sales tax on groceries from current 7% to 5% immediately (no phase in)

-Eliminate the state fee attached to car tags ($5 or so per tag) (New plan: deleted)
+- Eliminate the state fee attached to car tags ($5 or so per tag)